caindy/caindy.github.io/_drafts/hyperobjects-arch-style.md

 Rich Hickey emphasized the dangers of conflating simplicity and ease.
 Others have employed the term "pit of success" to describe the intention of making the simple and correct approach the easiest to adopt.

+A key tenent of the Hyperobjects style is that pushing intelligence to the edges increases agility, and thus speed of execution.

 ### Scalability and Reliability